Forbes Burnham: House of Israel

-In 1972, Rabbi David Hill arrived in Guyana.
-He established the House of Israel, a religious sect that the opposition would accuse of operating as a private army for Burnham's PNC.
-In 2014, Joseph Hamilton, a former House of Israel priest, testified that the House of Israel committed "oppressive and terrorizing acts on behalf of the PNC."
+In 1972, Rabbi David Hill arrived in Guyana and established the House of Israel, a religious sect that the opposition accused of operating as a private army for Burnham's PNC.
+In 2014 Joseph Hamilton, a former House of Israel priest, testified that the House of Israel committed "oppressive and terrorizing acts on behalf of the PNC."

 1973 general election

 In the 1973 general election, Burnham received 70% of the vote and 37 of the 53 seats in the National Assembly.
-It is generally accepted that Burnham had significant influence on the results of the elections, and the elections were fraudulent.
+It is generally accepted that Burnham had significant untoward influence on the results of the elections, making them fraudulent.
 During the transportation of ballot boxes by the military, the army shot dead two Indo-Guyanese poll workers, who became known as the "Ballot Box Martyrs".
-Shortly after the election, Burnham expanded powers of preventative detention, allowing for restrictions on movement, possession of firearms, and search without warrant.
+Shortly after the election, Burnham expanded powers of preventive detention, allowing restrictions on movement and possession of firearms, and search without warrant.

 Declaration of Sophia

-On 14 December 1974, Burnham issued the Declaration of Sophia where he stated that "the Party should assume unapologetically its paramountcy over the Government which is merely one of its executive arms."
+On 14 December 1974, Burnham issued the Declaration of Sophia, stating that "the Party should assume unapologetically its paramountcy over the Government which is merely one of its executive arms."
 The Declaration also called for a transition to a socialist state, and a nationalisation of its economy.
-The declaration would also lead to the founding of the Guyana National Service, a paramilitary organisation under the control of the party.
+The declaration also led to the founding of the Guyana National Service, a paramilitary organisation under the control of the party.